dpstart/obsidian/zettelkasten/%dwivediGeneralizationTransformerNetworks2021.md

 ### Why

-Original [[transformer]] from NLP operates on fully-connected graph -> Does not leverage sparse connectivity -> performrs poorly when topology is important + does not leverage edge features if available.
+Original [[transformer]] from NLP operates on fully-connected graph -> Does not leverage sparse connectivity -> performs poorly when topology is important + does not leverage edge features if available.

 ### How